Algorithms for Sensor-Based Robotics

 Goals and Evaluation

 There will be five assignments and two exams.
-Grading will be 45% on the assignments and 25% for each exam and 5% in class quizzes.
+Grading will be 45% on the assignments and 25% for each exam and 5% for demonstrations.
 All students will need to use real robots by the of the term to earn their final mark.

 Assignment due dates: